hannahjuraszek/hannahjuraszek/README.md

 # Learning
 I love learning about design patterns, up-and-coming technologies (.NET 5.0 I'm looking at you!), and really anything and everything regarding coding standards and common practices.

-# Collaboration Interests
-I would love to help out with tricky bugs!
-My skills primarily lie in C# now, but I would be willing and interested to explore outside of that.